Ten Sentence-Level Mistakes to Watch Out for When Editing Your Fiction [With Examples]

 He sighed, a little irritated.
 “Let’s just get down to it.
 Okay?”

 All authors have certain words or phrases that come very naturally to them.
 During the long process of drafting, revising and editing, it’s easy to end up using those words and phrases just a little too often (sometimes several chapters apart).

 In my own work, for instance, I’ve had to squash my tendency to use the single-word sentence “Silence” to indicate a pause between lines of dialogue.

 You can get away using these “crutch” words or phrases a few times, particularly if they’re relatively unexceptional ones.
 After a while, readers will inevitably start to notice.
 For instance, in The Children’s Book by A.S.
-Byatt, the word “stolid” (a pretty unusual choice) is used a little too often, particularly in the first 200 or so pages:
+Byatt, the word “stolid” (a pretty unusual choice) is used a little too often, particularly in the first 200 or so pages.
+Here are some examples: